 According to studies, adding video to your website can improve conversions by almost 80%.
 The great news is you can hire many trusted video production companies to help you implement this proven marketing tactic.

-Whether you choose to hire outside help, or go at it alone, utilizing the following tips and tricks will enable you to get the most out of your investment.
+Whether you choose to hire outside help or go at it alone with recording video, using AI tools like text to voice generators and video makers, etc. Utilizing the following tips and tricks will enable you to get the most out of your investment.
 Let’s begin!

 1. Engage Your Audience by Sharing Your Story

 With a video telling your company’s origin story or purpose, your “About” page will undoubtedly stand out, and potential customers will likely spend more time on it.
 Moreover, creating a narrative for your e-commerce business will be a marketing asset that you can keep using for years to come.

 The following are some ways to make the most out of your “About” video:

 Include it in the “Welcome” email you send to new customers or prospects.